Short Official Bio:

-My first monograph (in progress), Original Gangsters: Violence, Crime, and the Genres of Liberal Democracy, rethinks the gangster genre as a formation of global racial capitalism and settler colonialism, displacing the dominant critical focus on white-ethnic mafias in Italy and the U.S. In this new context, I argue that the gangster genre—in a template followed by other influential entertainment genres—facilitates the reproduction of inequality at various scales by erasing the role institutions play in keeping liberal-democratic society hierarchical and stratified.
+My first monograph (in progress), Original Gangsters: Violence, Crime, and the Genres of Liberal Democracy, rethinks the gangster genre as a formation of global racial capitalism and settler colonialism, displacing the dominant critical focus on white-ethnic mafias in Italy and the U.S. In this new frame, I argue that the gangster genre—in a template followed by other influential entertainment genres—facilitates the reproduction of inequality at various scales by erasing the role institutions play in keeping liberal-democratic society hierarchical and stratified.
 To counter this status quo, I advocate for the abandonment of genre as an organizing form in favor of an engagement with difference that’s open and undisciplined.
-Original Gangsters is anchored by case studies set in the British postcolonies of India, South Africa, and the U.S. and builds on recent and lasting scholarship in the component fields of critical race and ethnic studies.
-I mobilize these ideas in my writing, performance, and other art through a transdisciplinary practice grounded in an ethics of accountability, mutual aid, and care.
+Original Gangsters is anchored by case studies set in the British postcolonies of India, South Africa, and the U.S. and builds on recent and foundational scholarship in the component fields of critical race and ethnic studies.
+I mobilize these ideas in my writing, performance, and other efforts through a transdisciplinary practice grounded in an ethics of accountability, mutual aid, and non-coercive care.

-As a teacher, I create “studio” space for my collaborators and I to engage in experimental practice in service to solving real-world problems—an endeavor for which I was recognized with the 2014 Diana Colbert Award for Innovative Teaching from the Graduate Center’s Ph.D.
+As a teacher, I create studio space for my collaborators and I to engage in experimental inquiry oriented by solving real-world problems—a mission for which I received the 2014 Diana Colbert Award for Innovative Teaching from the Graduate Center’s Ph.D.
 Program in English.
 Outside the classroom, my activities have concentrated in political organizing, including a five-year stint developing campaigns and public programming as the coordinator of advocacy and education for the CUNY Adjunct Project.
-I also got my feet wet in formal political participation through various actions within my former union at CUNY and in the Doctoral Students’ Council, where I served as an elected representative for four years.
-And, in 2014, I organized and convened “Critical Diversities and/in the Academy: Thought and Practice,” a speaker series and colloquium on academic transformation.